drsoares/digital-cv/index.md

 # Diogo Soares
 ![Diogo](/assets/img/diogo.jpg)

-I am a passionate software engineer, always eager to develop new skills.
-I can describe myself as capable of developing scalable, resilient and high-performant applications.
-Currently working as a contractor.
+Passionate software engineer, proficient in building highly scalable, resilient and high-performant applications.
+Interested in backend development, infra-automation and observability, challenging tasks and learning new tech and tools.
+Currently working as contractor.

 <table>
   <tr>